Titanic Rising: Writing

 Weyes Blood used her history in Christianity as a key concept on Titanic Rising.
 She considers herself a fallen Christian, which is a recurring theme in the album, specifically on the tracks "A Lot's Gonna Change" and "Mirror Forever".
 She focused on writing lyrics about income disparity and climate change as she thinks they are fundamental to Western civilization.
 She was inspired by the 2006 documentary film An Inconvenient Truth, which discusses climate change; she said the film "rocked [her] fucking boat so hard", thinking that things in the world would not be the same due to climate change.
-She was inspired by singers such Hoagy Carmichael, Judy Garland, Frank Sinatra, and Enya, the rock band the Kinks, the surrealism movement, and films from the 1990s.
+She was inspired by singers such as Hoagy Carmichael, Judy Garland, Frank Sinatra, and Enya, the rock band the Kinks, the surrealism movement, and films from the 1990s.
 She cited Enya's "feminine" music and her use of vocal layers as "[leaking] into [her] music secretly on the side".
 She was also influenced by pop music from the 1960s; she believes that the chord changes and meaningful lyrics are not present in modern pop music.

 Titanic Rising was written in the perspective of writing to a past self.
 Weyes Blood did this so that she could "reconcile some of the trauma" of growing up believing things in the world would remain stable.
 She cited the instability of the climate, survivability, and children's quality of life as "[playing] a role in how you cope with reality".
 She has described the album as "forging [her] own path"; because of the success with her previous album, she was able to have a lot of control over Titanic Rising.

 Following the release of Front Row Seat to Earth, Natalie Mering signed with Sub Pop in 2017.
-Titanic Rising was recorded in 2018 over a three month period at Sonora Studios in Los Angeles and was produced by Jonathan Rado.
+Titanic Rising was recorded in 2018 over a three-month period at Sonora Studios in Los Angeles and was produced by Jonathan Rado.
 The album is named after the RMS Titanic and the 1997 film based on the ship's sinking, which had a profound impact on Mering when she was younger.